kubernetes/community/sig-security/policy/kubernetes-policy-management.md

 **XACML** (eXtensible Access Control Markup Language) is a standard from **OASIS** (Organization for the Advancement of Structured Information Standards) that defines a policy language, architecture and processing model.
 The XACML architecture provides a good starting point for defining a policy management architecture for Kubernetes.

 In the XACML architecture, the **Policy Administration Point (PAP)** creates a **Policy** or a **PolicySet** and makes it available to a **Policy Decision Point (PDP)**.
 User requests are intercepted by a **Policy Enforcement Point (PEP)**, which communicates with the PDP to determine how the request should be handled.
-The PDP may enrich policy data with attribute values from the **Policy Information Point (PIP)** and will apply the configured policies.
+The PDP enriches policy data with attribute values from the **Policy Information Point (PIP)** and will apply the configured policies.
 The PDP then instructs the PEP how to proceed, for example if the request should be allowed or denied.

 The figure below shows a simplified diagram of the XACML components and their interactions.
 Please refer to the OASIS [eXtensible Access Control Markup Language (XACML) Version 3.0](http://docs.oasis-open.org/xacml/3.0/xacml-3.0-core-spec-os-en.html) for complete details.